Canturi for “Moulin Rouge”

 Satine’s Necklace Created by Canturi for “Moulin Rouge”

 Pinterest can be a great source of information.
 It was here that I first saw Satine’s Necklace from the film “Moulin Rouge”, an incredible necklace created by Canturi.
+This project inspired me to start my own design business for film.
+Canturi is a Master Jeweler in every sense of the word.

 When Satine first appears on screen in the movie Moulin Rouge, she sings of how “Diamonds Are A Girl’s Best Friend” and the film’s evil Duke of Monroth takes note and later presents her with an dazzling diamond garland necklace.